Carglglz/upydev/README.md

      If 'error.log' in sd use -s sd (This command needs upysh installed, do `upydev install -f upysh`)

+* **stream_test**: to test download speed (from device to host).
+Default test is 10 MB of random bytes are

+     sent in chunks of 20 kB and received in chunks of 32 kB.
+To change test parameters use -chunk_tx ,

+     chunk_rx, and -total_size.

+* **sysctl:** to start/stop a script without following the output.
+To follow initiate wrepl/srepl as normal, and

+     exit with CTRL-x (webrepl) or CTRL-A,X (srepl) TO START: use -start [SCRIPT_NAME], TO STOP: use -stop

+     [SCRIPT_NAME]

+* **log:** to log the output of a upydevice script, indicate script with -f option, and the sys.stdout log level

+     and file log level with -dslev and -dflev (defaults are debug for sys.stdout and error for file).
+To log in

+     background use -daemon option, then the log will be redirected to a file with level -dslev.
+To stop the

+     'daemon' log mode use -stopd and indicate script with -f option.
+'Normal' file log and 'Daemon' file log

+     are under .upydev_logs folder in $HOME directory, named after the name of the script.
+To follow an on

+     going 'daemon' mode log, use -follow option and indicate the script with -f option.

 * **make_group:** to make a group of boards to send commands to.
 Use -f for the name of the group

      ​	and -devs option to indicate a name, ip and the password of each board.
 (To store the group settings globally use -g option)